 Clean-up-days in Luzern and Zurich

 With the collaboration of IGSU (Interessengemeinschaft für eine saubere Umwelt) more than 50 MSD employees rolled up their sleeves to help clean the cities of Lucerne and Zürich.
-Over 45 kg of general waste, 24 kg of glass, 8.3 kg of aluminum and 3.3 kg of PET bottles were collected.
+Over 68 kg of waste were collected.

 Serving our local community through engagement with the Lions Zentralschweiz

-Angela Weber (Director DDA Operations) dedicates her paid volunteer time as well as a fair share of her personal time to the Lions Zentralschweiz, a non-profit organization that promotes the principles of good governance & good citizenship.
+Angela Weber, Director Business Unit Hospital Acute Care, dedicates her paid volunteer time as well as a fair share of her personal time to the Lions Zentralschweiz, a non-profit organization that promotes the principles of good governance & good citizenship.
 She will lead the Lions Club Zentralschweiz and organize volunteering activities that serve the local community.

 Aid to refugees at the Ukrainian border